Retro-Junk/chipinfo/readme.txt

 chipinfo.py devicename

 where devicename is a disk drive letter (Windows) or device path (/dev/... on linux).
 Admin/su rights may be required for certain functions.
-Make sure device is not used by other programs while testing it with CIEX.
+Make sure the device is not in use by other programs while testing it with CHIE.

 Disclaimer: